pieterjm/BitcoinTicker/README.md

 Running the ticker and configuring Wi-Fi is quite self explanatory.
 The Ticker tells you what to do.

+## Plans

+More freedom in display configuration.
+For example through the Gerty API of LNbits.

 ## Comments, feedback, Donation